 Students may petition the program to have a course counted as an elective that is not included on the current list of electives.

-Geographic Information System Courses
+Geographic Information Science Courses

 GISC 20061.
 Ancient Landscapes I. 100 Units.